TLS10GC-IP Core Datasheet

 close_notify

-Receive Notification that the sender will not send any more messages on this connection.
+Receive notification that the sender will not send any more messages on this connection.

 0x020A